Weatherization Assistance Program (WAP)

 - Serves 27 counties in south central Nebraska

-- Administers 2 Contracts from the Nebraska Energy Office (NEO), the Department of Energy (DOE) contract and the Low Income Energy Assistance contract (LIHEAP).
+- Administers contracts from the Nebraska Department of Environment and Energy (NDEE), the Department of Energy (DOE), and the Low Income Energy Assistance Program (LIHEAP).

 Weatherization may include